Trustpoint-Project/trustpoint/docs/source/test_plan/test_deliverables.rst

     - Logs and outputs from automated tests executed through GitHub pipelines.

 #.
 Integration Test Results:
-    - Results from behavior-driven integration tests using the Python Cucumber framework (behave).
+    - Results from :term:`BDD` tests using the :term:`behave` framework.
     - Detailed logs of test scenarios, their outcomes, and any identified issues.

 #.
 Defect and Incident Reports: